Brayden Mitchell

-Brayden Mitchell (born 21 January 1989 in Invercargill, New Zealand) is a New Zealand rugby union footballer.
+Brayden Mitchell (born 21 January 1989) is a New Zealand rugby union footballer.
 He plays as a hooker for Southland in the Mitre 10 Cup.

 Playing career

 Provincial Rugby

 Mitchell, a product of the Southland academy system, made his debut for the Stags during the 2009 Air New Zealand Cup, and served as backup to Jason Rutledge after David Hall suffered a season-ending knee injury.
 He continued to apprentice behind Rutledge in the 2010 ITM Cup.

 Mitchell transferred to Waikato for the 2014 ITM Cup but moved back to Southland for 2016.

 A serious neck injury forced Mitchell to miss the entire 2018 Mitre 10 Cup season.

 Super Rugby

 Mitchell was selected to the Highlanders squad for the 2011 Super Rugby season, where he served as the team's 3rd choice hooker behind Jason Rutledge and Mahonri Schwalger and made 4 substitute appearances.
 He continued as the Highlanders 3rd choice hooker through 2014 before transferring to the Hurricanes for 2015, where he was a squad regular making 11 substitute appearances.

 For 2017, Mitchell signed with the Chiefs.